THE MODERN PERMANENT WAY (Part 2)

 Originally manufactured between 1958 and 1963, these all used the BJB750 fixing secured with screws into beechwood-plugged holes in the sleeper (Photos 28 & 29).
 The F11 is a shortened version of the F10.

-There were two post-installation developments; firstly the British Rail Research Department designed a simple replacement clip of arched spring steel, called the RD clip (Photo 30), and, secondly, the clip/screws were replaced with Pandrol housings, secured with epoxy (Photos 31 & 32).
+There were two post-installation developments; firstly the British Rail Research Department designed a simple replacement clip of arched spring steel, called the RD clip (Photos 30 and 30a), and, secondly, the clip/screws were replaced with Pandrol housings, secured with epoxy (Photos 31 and 32).

 They can still be seen over a wide area of the network, but declining fast with the current renewals.
 Observed with, and without Dow-Mac branding.